-6.1 | Theoretical contributions
+6.1.
+Theoretical contributions

 This study complements the findings of the complex topic of TLEs, remaining largely unexplored despite their apparent contributions to the destination.
-Even though at first TLE literature focused heavily on intrinsic factor of entrepreneurship (i.e., personal traits such as quality of life and lifestyle).
+Even though, at first TLE literature focused heavily on intrinsic factor of entrepreneurship (i.e., Personal traits such as quality of life and lifestyle).
 Recent research points to the importance of analyzing the external factors that promote TLEs competitiveness.
-Moreover, this study serves to extend the TLE literature in the tourism industry, by analyzing the mediating effect of co-creation, which drives performance and competitiveness.
+Moreover, this study serves to extend the TLE literature in the tourism industry, by analyzing the mediating effect of Co-creation, which drives performance and competitiveness.

 Considering the entrepreneurship literature, it aims to provide tangible contributions by actively choosing to study community involvement, which are crucial for competitive destinations, as well as a factor unique to TLEs that set them apart from other entrepreneurs.
-Secondly, this study integrates an underexplored dimension in innovation research, this being co-creation, which serve as a lens through which we analyze self-efficacy and, ultimately, performance.
-Meaning that by researching the mediating effects of co-creation, it sheds new light on external factors (e.g., community involvement), while promoting a better understanding of TLEs overall performance and competitiveness.
-Additionally, self-efficacy is also a crucial dimension, heavily associated with performance.
+Secondly, this study integrates an underexplored dimension in innovation research, this being Co-creation, which serve as a lens through which we analyze self-efficacy and, ultimately, performance.
+Meaning that by researching the mediating effects of Co-creation, it sheds new light on external factors (e.g., community involvement), while promoting a better understanding of TLEs overall performance and competitiveness.
+Additionally, self-efficacy is also a crucial dimension, heavily associated with performance, especially in the case for TLEs, in which performance is not merely measured economically.
 Therefore, it serves as a strong indicator of competitiveness and true differentiation in the tourism industry.

-This study also reinforces the TLE literature by establishing the importance of social mission orientation and community attachment on TLEs competitiveness, and their link with co-creation.
+This study also reinforces the TLE literature by establishing the importance of Social Mission Orientation and Community Attachment on TLEs competitiveness, and their link with Co-creation.
 Therefore, community involvement is central to this study and an active influence on TLEs entrepreneurial outcomes.
 Moreover, the perspective of community involvement is much more tangible than in other studies, where the perspective is considerably less involved and active.
 Considering this, these constructs are integral for destination differentiation and TLEs performance.
-Additionally, this more active community involvement and co-creation perspective aids in solving some of TLEs most notorious issues (e.g., lack of managerial knowledge, lack of strategy).
+Additionally, this more active community involvement and Co-creation perspective aids in solving some of TLEs most notorious issues (e.g., Lack of managerial knowledge, Lack of strategy).

-Interestingly, despite community attachments found to have a lack of significant impact on co-creation, as it promotes more passive and informal connection with stakeholders.
-Through the mediating effect of co-creation, it can assert a significant impact on self-efficacy.
-Thus, it is crucial for providing evidence for the importance of cocreation on TLEs outcomes, especially performance, and as a mediator since it leverages competitiveness.
+Interestingly, despite Community Attachments found to have a lack of significant impact on Co-creation, as it promotes more passive and informal connection with stakeholders.
+Through the mediating effect of Co-creation, it can assert a significant impact on self-efficacy.
+Thus, it is crucial for providing evidence for the importance of Co-creation on TLEs outcomes, especially performance, and as a mediator since it leverages competitiveness.